Security Tips

 - Change your ID and password on a regular basis.
 We recommend changing your password every 90 days.

 - Always log out.
-When your online banking is complete log out of NetConnect before closing the browser.
+When your online banking is complete log out of Online Banking before closing the browser.

 - Do not use autofill.
 Certain websites will automatically fill in your ID and password.
 Always uncheck this box.